Jurisdiction Intelligence Report

 Key Trends & Insights

-Based on a limited but notable dataset of two tracked Wrongful Death cases in Missouri, outcomes have been extraordinarily large, with a median and mean of $256 million and a range spanning $50 million to $462 million, suggesting high-value verdicts driven by egregious liability facts or significant punitive components.
+Based on the limited but notable dataset of two tracked Wrongful Death cases in Missouri, outcomes are skewing exceptionally high, with a median and mean of $256 million and a range spanning $50 million to $462 million, suggesting that recently litigated cases involve significant corporate defendants and egregious liability facts that are driving outsized verdicts.
 The Williams v.
-Wabash National Corp. verdict of $462 million in 2024 reflects Missouri juries' willingness to deliver substantial awards against corporate defendants in catastrophic death cases, potentially exceeding the state's $400,000 non-economic damages cap through punitive or economic damage components.
-With only two data points, caution is warranted in drawing broad conclusions, but the trend indicates Missouri courts may be receptive to large wrongful death awards when corporate negligence and severe harm are clearly established.
+Wabash National Corp. verdict of $462 million in 2024 indicates Missouri juries are willing to award substantial punitive or exemplary damages against large commercial defendants despite the state's $400,000 non-economic damages cap, which plaintiffs' counsel likely navigated through aggressive economic damage calculations and punitive damage theories.
+Practitioners should note that with only two data points, these figures may not be broadly representative of typical Missouri wrongful death outcomes, but they do signal a plaintiff-favorable environment for high-profile cases involving commercial negligence.

 Notable Cases